-Trusted Internet Connections (TIC), originally established in 2007, is a federal cybersecurity initiative intended to enhance network and perimeter security across the Federal Government.
-The Office of Management and Budget (OMB), the Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA), and the General Services Administration (GSA) oversee the TIC initiative, setting requirements and an execution framework for agencies to implement a baseline perimeter security standard.
+Trusted Internet Connections (TIC), originally established in 2007, is a federal cybersecurity initiative intended to enhance network and boundary security across the Federal Government.
+The Office of Management and Budget (OMB), the Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA), and the General Services Administration (GSA) oversee the TIC initiative through a robust program that sets guidance and an execution framework for agencies to implement a baseline boundary security standard.

-The initial versions of TIC consolidated federal networks and standardized perimeter security for the federal enterprise.
-As outlined in OMB Memorandum M-19-26: Update to the Trusted Internet Connections (TIC) Initiative, this modernized version of TIC expands upon the original program to drive security standards and leverage advances in technology as agencies adopt mobile and cloud environments.
+The initial versions of the TIC initiative sought to consolidate federal networks and standardize perimeter security for the federal enterprise.
+As outlined in OMB Memorandum (M) 19-26: Update to the Trusted Internet Connections (TIC) Initiative, this modernized version of the initiative expands upon the original to drive security standards and leverage advances in technology as agencies adopt mobile and cloud environments.
 The goal of TIC 3.0 is to secure federal data, networks, and boundaries while providing visibility into agency traffic, including cloud communications.